 Advantages of BGA Packaging

 - Ball Grid Array (BGA) offers several advantages over other SMD electronic components.
 The most important advantage of BGA packaging for integrated circuits is its high interconnection density.
-BGA packages also use lesser space on the circuit board.
+BGA packages also use lesser space on the Printed Circuit Board.

 - Assembly of Ball Grid Array onto circuit boards is more efficient and manageable than leaded electronic components because the solder needed for soldering the package onto the circuit board come from the solder balls itself.
 These solder balls also ‘self-align‘ themselves during mounting

-- Lower thermal resistance between BGA Package and the circuit board is another advantage of this type of packaging.
+- Lower thermal resistance between BGA Package and the PCB Assembly is another advantage of this type of packaging.
 This allows heat to flow more freely resulting in better heat dissipation and prevents the device from overheating.

 - BGA also offers better electrical conductivity because of shorter path between the die and the printed circuit board.